openhab/openhab.github.io/technologies.md

 Bindings provide integration with different home automation technologies and devices while there are other types of add-ons that provide integration and communication with social networks, instant messaging, cloud IoT platforms and much more.

-To see a complete list of add-ons, please [see the openHAB documentation](http://docs.openhab.org/addons/index.html).
+See below for a selection of supported technologies.
+To see a complete list of available add-ons, please [see the openHAB documentation](http://docs.openhab.org/addons/index.html).

 {% assign addons = "" | split: "|" %}
 {% assign infos = site.data.oh1addons_infos %}